-When lane closures are limited to 8 hours or less or when concrete is required to achieve a compressive strength of 2,500psi in 6 hour or less specify that Class PRS concrete instead of Class P (fast track) be used and include the Class PRS specification.
+NOTES TO DESIGNERS: When lane closures are limited to 8 hours or less or when concrete is required to achieve a compressive strength of 2,500psi in 6 hour or less specify that Class PRS concrete instead of Class P (fast track) be used and include the Class PRS specification.
 When these criteria are not met, specify Class P (fast track), however include the Class PRS Special Provision to allow the Contractor the option to substitute Class PRS concrete for Class P.

 The plans shall indicate what materials are acceptable for replacing unsuitable subgrade.
 Flow fill, ABC class X, 206, etc.